toa-io/toa/libraries/comq/readme.md

 `async IO.emit(exchange: string, payload: any, [encoding: string])`

-Publish encoded Events to the `exchange`.
+Publish encoded Event to the `exchange`.

 On the initial call,
 a [fanout exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges) is